-A number of Oxford High School Academic, Art, Drama, Music, Sport and Head’s Scholarships are awarded annually.
+A number of Oxford High School Academic, Art, Drama, Music, and Sport Scholarships are awarded annually.
 Scholarships will be held throughout a pupil’s time at the school subject to satisfactory progress and conduct.

 External candidates who have received a Year 9 place offer will be invited to apply for Art, Drama, Music and Sport Scholarships.
 Exhibitions will also be awarded.
 Each candidate may apply for a maximum of two categories of a scholarship.
 A candidate may hold more than one scholarship, together with a bursary and an Academic Scholarship.

-An online application portal will become available in November 2022 to candidates who have received a place offer for Year 9.
-The application deadline for Year 9 scholarships is Wednesday 4 January 2023.
-The shortlisting outcome will be communicated to parents on Monday 16 January 2023.
-Interviews for shortlisted candidates will take place from Monday 30 January 2023.
-Scholarship offers will be communicated to parents on Monday 20 February 2023.
+An online application portal will become available in December 2023 to candidates who have received a place offer for Year 9.
+The application deadline for Year 9 scholarships is Monday 8th January 2024.
+The shortlisting outcome will be communicated to parents on Monday 15th January 2024.
+Interviews for shortlisted candidates will take place from Monday 29th-Wednesday 31st January 2024.
+Scholarship offers will be communicated to parents on Monday 19th February 2024.
 Please see also Key Admissions Dates.

 Academic Scholarships are awarded on merit on the basis of a candidate’s performance in our entrance examinations and interview.
-Head’s Scholarships are awarded entirely at the Head’s discretion to outstanding candidates who have excelled during the admissions process.
-There are no separate Academic or Head’s Scholarship examinations or interviews.
-All candidates who have received a Year 9 place offer will be considered for the Academic and Head’s Scholarships.
+There are no separate Academic Scholarship examinations or interviews.
+All candidates who have received a Year 9 place offer will be considered for the Academic Scholarships.

 Art (and Textiles)